Stay up to date with notifications from The Independent

 Investigators opened a new missing persons case after agreeing the lead was worth looking into, eventually getting the FBI and Department of Justice involved.

-The family received news on June 20 that their long-lost relative had finally been found.
+The family received news on 20 June that their long-lost relative had finally been found.

-“In my heart I knew it was him,” Alequin said, “and when I got the confirmation, I let out a big ‘YES!’”
+“In my heart I knew it was him,” Ms Alequin said, “and when I got the confirmation, I let out a big ‘YES!’”

 She added that they, “didn’t start crying until after the investigators left”: “I grabbed my mom’s hands and said, ‘We found him.’
 I was ecstatic.”

 “They grabbed each other and had a really tight, long hug.
-They sat down and just talked,” according to Alequin, who said they discussed the day of the kidnapping and their military service.
+They sat down and just talked,” according to Ms Alequin, who said they discussed the day of the kidnapping and their military service.

-He returned for a three-week visit in July - the last time he saw Roger, who died in August.
+He returned for a three-week visit in July, the last time he saw Roger, who died in August.

-Alequin revealed her uncle has some memory of his kidnapping, but the adults in his life never gave him any answers.
+Ms Alequin revealed her uncle has some memory of his kidnapping, but the adults in his life never gave him any answers.

 She added that her uncle did not want to talk to the media.

-Albino and five of his siblings had been brought to Oakland from Puerto Rico by his mother the summer before he was kidnapped.
+Mr Albino and five of his siblings had been brought to Oakland from Puerto Rico by his mother the summer before he was kidnapped.

-After he was taken that early Spring afternoon, an extensive nine-block search including police, soldiers from the Oakland Army Base, the Coast Guard and other city employees ensued according to Oakland Tribune articles at the time, seen by the Bay Area News Group.
+After he was taken that early spring afternoon, an extensive nine-block search including police, soldiers from the Oakland army base, the Coast Guard and other city employees ensued according to Oakland Tribune articles at the time, seen by the Bay Area News Group.

 Roger Albino was interrogated several times by investigators but was firm in his story that his brother was taken by a woman with a bandana around her head.
 No sign of Luis was ever found, despite the FBI getting involved.